JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 ---

-# <a name="textfontname"></a>TextFontName
+# <a name="settextfontname"></a>SetTextFontName

-Gets/sets the font face name of the selected text or the word under the cursor if there is not selection.
+Sets the font face name of the selected text or the word under the cursor if there is not selection.
 ```
-(GET) PROPERTY TextFontName () AS CWSTR
-(SET) PROPERTY TextFontName (BYREF wszFaceName AS WSTRING)
+FUNCTION SetTextHeight (BYVAL ptSize AS LONG) AS BOOLEAN
 ```
 | Parameter  | Description |
 | ---------- | ----------- |